Remote IP = 126.96.36.199

 - Workstations blXws2 (data acquisition) and blXws6 (data processing) are available for the time of experiment only.

 - Workstation blXws5 (data backup) is available for an extra day.
+It can be also used for data processing in case you have such need.

 - Please be a good neighbor and logout from all workstations once your work is over.